• Skip to primary navigation

 Lafayette

 Lafayette Independence Day Fun & Fireworks — From 4 p.m. to 10 p.m. at Waneka Lake.
-Food from Abo’s Pizza, Tibet’s, Eats & Sweets and All-American Grill food trucks and a beer garden.
+Food from local food trucks and a beer garden.
 Kids activities including free face painting and fee-based bungee trampoline and bounce house.
-Music by Chris Daniels and the Kings starting at 4 p.m.
+Live music starting at 4 p.m.

 Berthoud

-Berthoud Fireworks Celebration — Festival at Berthoud Recreation Center from 4 p.m. to 8 p.m. includes food trucks, inflatable slides, live music, Beer Garden, face painting, lawn games and more.
-Fireworks show starts at 9:30 p.m.
+Berthoud Fireworks Celebration — Festival at Waggener Farm Park from 4 p.m. to 9 p.m. includes food trucks, Kids Zone, inflatable slides, live music, and more.
+Funkiphino performs starting at 5:30 p.m.
+Fireworks show starts at dusk.
+2023

 Brighton

-Stars & Stripes Independence Day Celebration — Starts with the Stars & Stripes 5K at 7:30 a.m.
-Cornhole tournament is at 10 a.m.
-(To participate in 5K or cornhole, please register in advance.)
+Stars & Stripes Independence Day Celebration — 4 p.m. to 10 p.m.
 Food and beverage vendors open at 4 p.m.
-Live entertainment from The Junebugs with special guest Caitlyn Ochsner starts at 6 p.m.
+Live entertainment starts at 6 p.m.
 Fireworks set to music at 9:30 p.m.
 Riverdale Regional Park (Adams County Fairgrounds), 9755 Henderson Rd.
+2023

 Denver